AI recruitment in Germany with GDPR, AI Act and works council compliance

 4. Does the vendor provide AI Act compliance documentation?
 From August 2026, you need to be able to demonstrate that the AI system you are using meets EU AI Act high-risk requirements.
 Ask vendors for their technical documentation and conformity assessment records.

-Common tool categories:
+Common tool categories in practice:

 Works Council (Betriebsrat) and AI Recruitment